Our partnership with NVIDIA on a first-of-its-kind architecture for high-performance and low-latency quantum-classical computing

 Quantum Computing with NV Centers

-Nitrogen vacancy (NV) centers are points within a diamond lattice that can serve as isolated single-spin systems.
+Nitrogen vacancy (NV centers) defects are points within a diamond lattice that can serve as isolated single-spin systems.
 The fluorescence state of NV centers can be used to track spin states, which makes NV centers useful as a medium for working with qubits.

-NV centers are at the center of two recent advancements in quantum computing.
+NV centers, the stars of the quantum photonics field, are at the center of two recent advancements in photonics quantum computing.
 One, which was described in a May 2022 paper, involves transferring quantum states between non-neighboring nodes via quantum teleportation.
 This is a big deal because it’s a step toward long-distance quantum communication.
 This has several potential applications, such as more secure communication and increased efficiency, as the processing power of multiple quantum computers located in different places could be combined to solve complex problems.
+Check out or solution page for optically addressable qubits.

 The other advancement, also published in May 2022, uses a 7-qubit register to create fault-tolerant logical qubits that outperform non-fault-tolerant schemes.
 The major item to note here is that this approach brings the industry closer to being able to move solid-state spin qubits from the physical qubit level to the logical qubit level, which in turn will help to usher in error-corrected quantum computation on a large scale.